compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step1.md

 TypeSig <3 you!                // this line is program output https://discord.gg/dnXzHRkJww  // this line is user input https://discord.gg/dnXzHRkJww  // this line is program output
+                               // this line is (empty) user input
+                               // this line is (empty) program output
 ```

 ## Extra Challenges